 Causes of Prolapse

-- being pregnant
+- are pregnant

-- delivering a baby vaginally
+- deliver a baby vaginally

-- being overweight
+- are overweight

-- straining during bowel movements
+- strain during bowel movements

-- participating in heavy lifting
+- participate in heavy lifting

-- having a chronic cough
+- have a chronic cough

 Risks of Vaginal Surgery